 Trey Azagthoth.
-Morbid Angel's mysterious death metal guitar virtuoso.
+Morbid Angel's mysterious death metal guitar icon.

 George Michael Emmanuel the third, better known as the brilliant death metal guitar virtuoso, composer and producer for Morbid Angel, Trey Azagthoth, is a man is shrouded in mystery.